nibenoit00/nisr/README.md

 # Noise detection with AI
 The Noise Pollution Detector is an AI-powered system designed to identify, measure, and map noise levels in urban environments.
 It analyzes audio recordings collected from sensors or smartphones and uses machine-learning models to classify different types of noise — such as traffic, construction, or human activity — and to detect high-noise hotspots.
-The system helps city planners, researchers, and communities better understand noise pollution patterns, supporting data-driven decisions to improve urban living conditions and public well-being.
+The system helps city planners, researchers, and communities better understand noise pollution patterns, supporting data-driven decisions to improve urban living conditions and public well-being

 <!-- This is the markdown template for the final project of the Building AI course,
 created by Reaktor Innovations and University of Helsinki.
-Copy the template, paste it to your GitHub README and edit! --
+Copy the template, paste it to your GitHub README and edit! -->

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+# Project Title

+Final project for the Building AI course

+## Summary

+The Noise Pollution Detector uses AI to identify and map high-noise areas in urban environments.
+By analyzing sound data from different locations, the system helps city planners and communities reduce noise pollution and improve quality of life.
+Building AI course project.

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.
+Noise pollution is a common problem in cities and can affect health, sleep quality, and well-being.
+Urban areas often have traffic, construction, and other sources of noise that are difficult to monitor manually.
+This project aims to:

+Detect high-noise areas automatically

+Identify patterns and trends in urban noise levels

+Support city planning and community interventions

+My motivation comes from observing noisy neighborhoods and wanting to apply AI to improve living conditions.

 ## How is it used?

-Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?
+The system collects audio data from sensors or smartphones in different parts of a city.
+AI models classify the intensity and type of noise (traffic, construction, human activity).
+City planners or local authorities can use this data to:

+Identify noise hotspots

+Plan traffic routes or construction schedules

+Take targeted actions to reduce noise

+Residents can also access summaries of noise levels in their neighborhoods to stay informed.
 Images will make your README look nice!
 Once you upload an image to your repository, you can link link to it like this (replace the URL with file path, if you've uploaded an image to Github.)
 ![Cat](https://upload.wikimedia.org/wikipedia/commons/5/5e/Sleeping_cat_on_her_back.jpg)